Skip to main content

 Supported versions

-New clusters use the latest supported version by default, but you can choose any supported version and its associated control group (cgroup) from the list below when creating a new cluster.
+New clusters use the latest supported version by default, but you can choose any supported version and its associated control group (cgroup) from the list below when you create a new cluster.

-cgroup v2 requirement for v1.35 and laterWhen upgrading to v1.35 or later, all Nodes must use cgroup v2.
-Kubernetes v1.35 and later do not support cgroup v1.
+cgroup v2 requirement for v1.35 and laterWhen you upgrade to v1.35 or later, all Nodes must use cgroup v2.
+Kubernetes v1.35 and later don’t support cgroup v1.

 To ensure your cluster has access to new features, security patches, and stability improvements, update it to a supported version before it is deprecated.